1999–2000 NFL playoffs: AFC: Tennessee Titans 33, Jacksonville Jaguars 14

 The Titans defense dominated the second half, forcing four turnovers, while the offense took advantage of key penalties to take control of the game.
 On Tennessee's first drive of the second half, McNair completed a 15-yard pass to Eddie George at midfield, with a roughing the passer penalty on Tony Brackens adding another 15 yards.
 Two plays later, cornerback Fernando Bryant committed a 28-yard pass interference penalty while trying to cover Kevin Dyson, moving the ball to the Jaguars 6-yard line.
 After a 5-yard run by George, McNair scored on a 1-yard touchdown run, giving Tennessee their first lead of the game, 17–14.

-On Jacksonville's next drive, Brady lost a fumble while being tackled by Robinson, and defensive tackle Jason Fisk recovered the ball at the Jaguars 35-yard line.
+On Jacksonville's next drive, Brady fumbled while being tackled by Robinson, and defensive tackle Jason Fisk recovered the ball at the Jaguars 35-yard line.
 McNair subsequently led his team to the 7-yard line, but then linebacker Kevin Hardy stripped the ball away from tight end Frank Wycheck and Lonnie Marts recovered the ball on the 1.

 Then Tennessee's defense stepped up.
 First, linebacker Barron Wortham stuffed Taylor for no gain.
 Then Josh Evans and Fisk shared a sack on Brunell in the end zone for a safety.
 After that, Mason returned the free kick 80 yards for a touchdown, giving the Titans a 26–14 lead.
 Jacksonville reached the Titans 36-yard line on their next drive, but turned the ball over on downs with Brunell's incomplete pass on fourth down and 2.

-In the fourth quarter, Brunell lost a fumble while being sacked by Kenny Holmes and Jevon Kearse initially recovered it on the 15-yard line.
+In the fourth quarter, Brunell fumbled while being sacked by Kenny Holmes and Jevon Kearse initially recovered it on the 15-yard line.
 However, he attempted to lateral the ball to Samari Rolle, who fumbled the pitch, and receiver Keenan McCardell recovered it.
 But a few plays later, Brunell turned the ball over again when he threw an interception to rookie safety Donald Mitchell at the Titans 39-yard line.
 On the ensuing drive, McNair ripped off a 51-yard run, then scored on a 1-yard touchdown run to put the game away.